Candidate for Councillor: Eric Potter, P.Eng.

 What does self-regulation mean to you as a member of APEGA?

-Self-regulation is the privilege and responsibility of delivering on APEGA’s mandate to protect the public.
+Self-regulation is the privilege and responsibility to deliver on APEGA’s mandate to protect the public.
 Self-regulation means that APEGA’s policies and regulations are nuanced to provide the highest public safety while facilitating opportunities for APEGA members and the growth of engineering and geosciences.
-Self-regulation means better protection for the public because rules and regulations are developed and accepted by members rather than being dictated by less informed regulators.
+Self-regulation means better protection for the public because regulations are developed by knowledgeable members rather than being dictated by less informed regulators.

 What would you bring to Council?

-I bring a forward-looking, inclusive leadership that draws the best from others and finds opportunities for change.
-I will help APEGA monitor and interpret external and internal changes that indicate a need for change in direction so that policy development is proactive rather than reactive.
+Forward looking, inclusive leadership that draws the best from others and finds opportunities in change.
+I will continue to help APEGA to monitor and interpret external and internal changes that indicate a need for change in direction so that policy development is proactive versus reactive.

 As the regulator of engineering and geoscience, what challenges does APEGA face?